 In addition, research conducted at Tufts University concluded that ‘most dogs can do quite well on a carefully designed vegan diet that meets all of their nutritional needs’.

-Many commercially available vegan dog food brands like V-dog and Amì Pet Food aim to fulfil all basic requirements.
+Many commercially available vegan dog food brands like V-dog and Amì Pet Food aim to fulfill all basic requirements.

 Can veganism improve a dog’s health?